How Many Women Have Served in Congress?Google Questions

-Mariana Villa is an HNN intern and a student at Buena Vista University.
+Mariana Villa was an HNN intern and a student at Buena Vista University.
 This article was first published in 2012.
 It was updated in 2016 by intern Katherine DeFonzo.

 Montana representative Jeannette Rankin, the first woman elected to the U.S. Congress.
 Credit: Wiki Commons.

-Currently there are ninety women in Congress.
-Seventy-three are serving in the House of Representatives and seventeen are in the Senate.
+Currently there are 108 women in Congress.
+Eighty-eight are serving in the House of Representatives and 20 are in the Senate.

 Which leads to the question, how exactly did women make it to Congress?

 1848 is perhaps a good year to start.
 It was the year when a group of women met at Seneca Falls, New York to participate in a two-day assembly organized by Lucretia Mott and Elizabeth Cady Stanton.
 This notable gathering marked, in many ways, the beginning of a 72-year struggle to grant women the right to vote.